 We are not always logical so don’t know ‘why’

 Managers often use ‘why’ as a coded way to say ‘explain yourself’.
-It is often finger-pointingly accusative and a thinly-veiled put-down.
+It is often ‘finger-pointingly’, accusative and a thinly-veiled put-down.
 It usually means ‘that was a dumb thing to do’.
-The ‘why’ question assumes that human beings are totally logical, like the Vulcans in Star Trek.
-The problem is, why are not.
+The ‘why’ question assumes that human beings are totally logical – like the Vulcans in Star Trek.
+The problem is, we are not.
 We often hold competing values and attitudes about ourselves, the world and other people.
 Sometimes we just do stuff without thinking it through.
 Sometimes we don’t know why.
 So when things haven’t gone to plan, just barking ‘why did you do that?’ to someone isn’t likely to yield much useful information.
+It’s not enlightening it’s disempowering.

-When I was writing Unlock Your Confidence I carefully worded prompt questions so that I didn’t ask ‘why’.
+When I was writing Unlock Your Confidence I carefully worded the prompt questions so that I didn’t ask ‘why’.
 This mirrors the same approach I use in coaching.
 A couple of the editors didn’t ask why.
 They just changed the questions to the snappier ‘why’.
-My questions sometimes seem odd.
-However they are supposed to.
-I want people to think about things in a different way.
+To the editors, my questions might have seemed odd or indirect.
+They were supposed to be.
+I don’t want people to be transported back to a ‘naughty-schoolchild’ mindset’.
+Instead, coaching aims to empower people to think about things in different, more productive ways.
 I want to shake up perceptions and assumptions.
 ‘Why’ questions won’t do that.
-They just lock us into the problem whereas I want to focus on the solutions.
+They just lock us into the problem whereas instead of focusing on solutions.
 So if we accept that people don’t always know why, let’s find a way of focusing on what they do know.
-To do this let’s analyze the key words for open questions.
+To do this let’s analyze the keywords for open questions.

 ‘Who’, ‘what’, ‘when’, ‘where’, and ‘how’